 Operatic roles include Pamina (Die Zauberflöte) Dorabella (Cosi Fan Tutte), Susanna (Le Nozze di Figaro), Sesto (La Clemenza di Tito), Lucy (The Telephone), Pitti-Sing (The Mikado), and Belinda (Dido & Aeneas).
 Most recently she performed Frau in Schönberg’s Erwartung.

-In 2018 Bethany made her principal debut with State Opera Of South Australia as Dido in Purcell’s Dido & Aeneas.
-Earlier this year she sang the role of Mercedes for Carmen in the Square.
+In 2018 Bethany made her principal debut with State Opera Of South Australia as Dido in Purcell’s Dido & Aeneas and also sang the role of Mercedes for Carmen in the Square in 2019.

 Bethany appears frequently in the Adelaide Festival, and favourite performances include Barrie Kosky’s Helpmann Award-winning production of Handel’s Saul (Glyndebourne and State Opera of South Australia, 2017), and premiering Patch Theatre’s Can You Hear Colour?
 (2018), which she co-created.